Great Portland Street: The arts

 The German composers Felix Mendelssohn (1809–1847) and Carl Maria von Weber (1786–1826) both lived and worked on Great Portland Street. №103 is cited as one of "London's 50 Outstanding Classical Music Landmarks" because Felix Mendelssohn lodged there during the premiere of Fingal's Cave.
 Other notables living on the street include James Boswell, 9th Laird of Auchinleck, biographer at №122, Leigh Hunt the essayist and poet at №98, and the artist David Wilkie at №117 (1808–09).
 Sir Charles Barry, the architect, lived at №94 Great Portland Street from 1828 to 1841.

-Pagani's restaurant, with its art nouveau frontage by Beresford Pite, was a favourite gathering place for many artists and musicians.
+Pagani's Restaurant, with its art nouveau frontage by Beresford Pite, was a favourite gathering place for many artists and musicians.
 This was perhaps due in part to the restaurant's proximity to Queen's Hall on Langham Place.
 Its Artist Room walls were decorated by over 5,000 notes and signatures of its many important artists of the period who included Paderewski, Puccini, Chaminade, Chevalier, Calvé, Piatti, Plançon, De Lucia, Melba, Menpes, Tosti, Sarah Bernhardt, Whistler amongst numerous others.
 Pagani's was bombed during the Blitz but survived for a time after the war.
 It had first opened in 1871.
 The Philharmonic Hall was erected on the site of the new St. James Hall on Great Portland Street in 1907.
 Sir Ernest Shackleton appeared in person there in 1920 when he presented a film of his Imperial Trans-Antarctic Expedition.
 Some of the artistic and entertainment energy of the area dissipated after Queen's Hall was destroyed by incendiary bombs in May 1941.

 Clothing trade

 Great Portland Street still hints at its past when it was a major centre for London's women's clothing industry.
 During the late 1950 and 1960s, garment related businesses could be found all along the length of the street.

 The clothing trade took to this street, setting up small stock and workrooms in the early 1900s.
 Over time, these grew into larger showrooms which represented the English textile industry to many West End stores.
 The sector's activities were most pronounced where the street intersects with Mortimer Street and Margaret Street.
 Its proximity to buying officers working for the big stores on Oxford Street gave businesses in the area a competitive edge.

 The sector's local presence declined in the late 1970-80s with the disappearance of both the UK's independent retailer and the British textile industry.
 The growing dominance of UK chain stores, with their requirement for supply chain efficiencies from foreign low-cost suppliers, meant that new orders by-passed the showrooms and manufacturer's agents on the street and its vicinity.

 Major names of the garment industry associated with the street include Shubette of London, Coppernob, Alfred Young, Hildebrand and French Connection.
-Though some specialist niche market wholesalers survive the sector is now mainly represented on the street by garment importers.
+The sector is now mainly represented on the street by a few garment importers.